rbaltrusch/batch/README.md

 ## Contributions

-Any contributions, such as additional features, bugfixes, or documentation are helpful and very much appreciated.
+Any contributions, such as additional features, bugfixes, or documentation are much appreciated.
 Just send out a pull request, which will be merged in to master after a review.

 ## License